 Positive Work Environment:

 Maintaining a positive attitude is the most important factor in running a positive business.
-Employees need to see me as the manager with a great attitude towards work.
+Employees need to see me as a manager with a great attitude towards work.
 This helps staff to maintain a hopeful and positive mindset when working.
 Working during this pandemic has not been fun for my employees.
 I try to always have a positive attitude to improve the morale of my workers at work.
 Their safety has been paramount to me and, even when I had to trim down, I opted for shift rotation instead of dismissal.
 This may not be possible for some businesses but it is important to be humane to employees even at the point where they have to be laid off.

 It was difficult to balance the trimming of expenses and retaining my full workforce.
 We had our roundtable where reason prevailed and they agreed to a pay cut.
 Due to the difficulty of balancing expenses and possible income throughout the pandemic, it’s getting harder for restaurants and businesses of all kinds to manage their books, this is potentially one reason why the virtual accounting industry is exploding right now, to ensure business accounts are correct and the business won’t unexpectedly go into a financial meltdown.